entwico/semantic-release-drone/README.md

 ## What it does

+Runs on master branch only.
+Skips any actions below while on other branches.

 - automatically creates a semantic version number
-- (master branch only) attaches the version number as repo's git tag
+- attaches the version number as repo's git tag
-- (master branch only) exposes the version number into the file `.release-version`
+- exposes the version number into the file `.release-version`
-- (master branch only) automatically creates, populates and pushes CHANGELOG.md to your master branch
+- automatically creates, populates and pushes CHANGELOG.md to your master branch

 ## License